testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #draft`

 :white_check_mark:  **Do:** Commonly, tests will need to add records to columns with unique constraints.
 Since multiple tests are likely to add the same value, add a tiny random value as a suffix.
 Collisions between tests are more likely to occur if the DB is not cleaning up after each test (See bullet: Choose a clear data clean-up strategy).
 When the data is retained, the 1st tests execution will pass but the 2nd will fail due to a unique constrain violation.
 Adding randomness is a good practice also when the tables are being cleaned after each test - Without it, a test writer must read all the previous tests to ensure no similar names were chosen.
 When adding a random value, it's better to keep the data descriptive and meaningful with a minor suffix.
 The test reader will surely learn more about the system this option {resident: 'Washinton avenue 17st NY {23-554}' comparing with this one {resident: '23-553'}.
 Tests are great example-based documentation, sadly the 2nd option above kills this opportunity.
+Keep the random

 <br/>